MICS-Lab/scyan/docs/advanced/advice.md

   <img src="../../assets/example_scatterplot.png" alt="scatterplot" width="350px"/>
 </p>

+- We enable the usage of intermediate expressions such as "mid" and "low" in the table.
+Yet, we advise using it only to differentiate two similar populations.
+Overusing these intermediate expressions in the table makes its creation more difficult while not improving the results.

 ### What should I do if Scyan seems wrong?

 - First thing to do is to check your table again.
 You may have made a typo that could confuse the model.
 Typically, if you have written `Marker+` for a population that is `Marker-` (or the opposite), it can perturb the prediction toward this population **and** toward other populations.